“The Total University Experience”

 In compliance with Texas Success Initiative (TSI) requirements, you must either take a state-approved assessment or be exempt from TSI prior to attending Advisement and enrolling in any college-level coursework.
 This requirement is for placement purposes and is not used in the admission decision.

-For more information about THEA, ACCUPLACER, ACT or SAT testing dates and fees, contact:
+For more information about TSI, ACT or SAT testing dates and fees, contact:

 University Testing Services